A fun spin on a classic, these Banana Split Kabobs are going to raise the sweet vibe at all your summer gatherings.

 There’s no ice cream involved, which makes this treat easy to handle for a dessert buffet and cuts out about seventy-five percent of the calories.
 Perfect for swimsuit season.

-Ingredients for Banana Split Kabobs
+Ingredients for the Best Dessert Kabobs

 You really want to make sure your fruit is ripe, both the strawberries and the bananas, and are void of bruising.